MariuszKucinski/DAO-Data_Access_Object/README.md

 # DAO-Data_Access_Object
 Data Access Object - CRUD </br>
 (ENG) </br>
-<p> This is program written in Java which enable us making CRUD operations with DAO</br>
+<p> This is program written in Java which enable us to make CRUD operations with DAO</br>
 During creating this program I consolidated the knowledge about:
 <ul>
 <li>Data Access Object</li>